Push Notifications

 to initialize the Chat SDK with options.

-If you already use push notifications for you app, you can continue processing your own pushes through a UNUserNotificationCenterDelegate
+If you already use push notifications in your app, you can continue processing your own pushes through a UNUserNotificationCenterDelegate

 .